 History of logo development

 The history begins in Stuttgart, a city where Porsche headquarters and production were situated back then.
 Coat of arms of Stuttgart is a black steed on a golden shield.
 The steed and Ferdinand’s desire to immortalize the city motivated him to draw the first logo.
 By the way, the steed isn’t there just by some chance.
 Long ago, in medieval times, the city was founded as a royal stable.

 Maybe the past brought Porsche some luck.
 And what’s about deer horns in the logo?
 And what does it mean?
 The thing is that golden deer with dark red hooves also is a heraldic animal.
 It holds a heraldic shield in coat of arms of Wurttemberg land.
 It is where the stables called “Stuttgart” were located.
 Porsche also borrowed black and crimson stripes from the coat of arms.

 As opposed to many other companies’ logos, Porsche logo didn’t suffer significant changes.
 You can say that the company doesn’t seek after trends.
 Everyone knows that you can easily deter loyal customers by doing so.
 On the other hand, the logo, or Porsche crest is good enough even without all those addenda.
 It seems that the symbol is out of time, and that makes it reliable and exquisite by default.
 When they want to stress their origins, they sometimes succeed.

 Some unfair entrepreneurs often copy the logo and place it on their cars.
 However, the forgery quality is often extremely low, and in some cases there is even no steed in the logo.
-Sometimes, a sheep can be found.
+Sometimes, sheep can be found.
 A rearing sheep actually.
 That’s quite an epitome of forged quality.
-So, you want to draw Porsche logo, but you have no idea of how to do it?
+So, you want to draw the Porsche logo, but you have no idea of how to do it?
 Just download a vector image.
 But don’t stick it on your car hood!